Stevie Snow

 Why is visual content so important in content marketing?

-Interestingly enough, we’re finding that longer blog posts often outperform shorter articles in every possible way – search rankings, traffic, engagement, you name it and longer is usually better.
+Interestingly enough, we’re finding that longer blog posts often outperform shorter articles in every possible way — search rankings, traffic, engagement, you name it, and longer is usually better.
 And by longer, we mean upward of 3,000 words.
 How are you supposed to publish such high-performing behemoths without boring your readers with chunks of text?
 You guessed it: Spice up the copy with some visual storytelling.
+When you weave images, charts and videos throughout, you’re not just padding the post — you’re reinforcing the importance of visual content to sustain interest through thousands of words.

 Typically, you’ll want to use JPG files for photos and screenshots, while PNG is better for detailed images and high resolutions.
 Almost always, JPGs will be better than PNGs for the web.
 Try to size your images between 1500 and 2500 pixels wide, keeping them under 1 MB if possible.